altayer-digital/react-styleguide/README.md

 ---

 ## React/Redux Conventions
 * all components should extend `React.PureComponent` by default, which does a shallow compare of props and prevents rerendering if they haven't changes.
-Prefer this over statelss functions
+Prefer this over stateless functions
 * all components should use the translation helper `withTranslation` directly instead of passing it down from the container
 * if a shared component will always call the same action, make it a connected component instead of having to pass the action everytime it's used
 * instead of nesting complex conditionals & ternary checks in JSX, you can create variables with the partial component within the `render` method.
 These partial component variables should have names ending with `Partial`, eg: